Let's Go to San Francisco: Compilation album usage

 The song has since appeared on many "best of the '60s" compilation albums since its release, such as the 1997 Polygram TV release The First Summer Of Love: SIXTIES.

 Italian covers

 There were two different versions with different texts written in Italian; the more famous was "Inno", performed by the Milanese band Dik Dik.
 There was also "Trovare un mondo" ("To find a world"), sung by a little-known artist, Mimmo Diamante, and published by ARC, a subsidiary label of RCA Italiana.

 Other covers

 British band Psykick Holiday did a cover in 2017 to mark the 50th anniversary of peace & Love & song.
 It was a double 'A' single with Scott McKenzie's 'San Francisco' being the other track.
-The band also did a summer of love EP featuring French & Spanish version of the two songs.
+The band also did a summer of love EP featuring French & Spanish versions of the two songs.

 In 2020 & 2022 the English tracks came out under main vocalist Vanessa White Smith, of Psykick Holiday, on the Compilations' Femme Fatales of Music Vol.1 & 2.
 All releases were on Future Legend Records.